 Moon Flower, Thorn Apple

-Datura innoxia Mill. is the correct and accepted name of this species of Datura.
+Datura innoxia Mill. is the accepted name of this species of Datura.
+It was named and described as Datura inoxia by Philip Miller in Gardener’s Dictionary in 1768.
 However, this is an incorrect spelling.
-When Philip Miller first described this species, he purposely misspelled the Latin word “innoxius” which means unoffensive.
+When Mr. Miller first described this species, he purposely misspelled the Latin word “innoxius” which means unoffensive.
 Any Datura is offensive and can be lethal.
-Anyway, this species was first described in Gardener’s Dictionary in 1768.
-BUT, this is what TROPICOS says about the misspelling:
+This is what TROPICOS says about the misspelling:

 “Annotation: as “Inoxia”. “in-” is an inseparable particle prefixed to an adjective to reverse the meaning.
 The adjective here is noxius/a/um so the correct form of the compound is innoxius/a/um.
 Miller misspelled the epithet as “inoxius” which is correctable under Art.
 60.1.”